Tag Archives: Movie

 You’re also bound to chance upon feelings of gratitude for the times in which you live – whatever your background.
 Reason being, when you think about how things actually transpired for Turing in the very end, it’s worse than a great shame.
 Particularly considering the importance of the work he did in serving his country.

 One of my favourite moments is the opening dialogue of Tyldum’s film.
-Reason being, it happens to be exactly what I want to say to people I watch movies with – as the voice of the movie.
-It’s basically what every film commands from audiences that sit down to watch.
+The reason is, it happens to be exactly what I want to say to people I watch movies with, almost like a spokesperson for each movie.
+In other words, the words signify what every film commands from audiences that sit down to watch.

 The Imitation Game (2014), Benedict Cumberbatch